sjitech/proxy-login-automator/README.md

 # proxy-login-automator
-A local proxy which forward requests to real proxy with password injected, even for proxies defined inside PAC.

-- The proxy means proxy server for HTTP/HTTPS browsing.
+Automatically send user/password to http proxy server via a local forwarder.
+PAC is also supported.

-- This is done by create a local proxy server as a trampoline to real proxy server.
+- This is done by creating a local proxy server which forward requests to real proxy server with password injected.
-You change your browser's proxy config to use the local proxy server so that you can browse internt without being asked for user/password.
+You change your browser's proxy config to use the local proxy server so that you can browse internet without being asked for user/password.

 - Can act as a [PAC(proxy auto configuration)](https://en.wikipedia.org/wiki/Proxy_auto-config) server if real proxy provides PAC.
-In this case, each real proxy server defined in PAC will be dynamically replaced with a local proxy which forward requests to real proxy with password injected.
+In this case, each real proxy server defined in PAC will be dynamically replaced with a local proxy server which forward requests to real proxy with password injected.

 ## Usage